-Cheating is defined as copying another student's work and/or submitting another student's work as your own.
+Cheating is defined as copying another student's work and/or submitting work that is not your own.
+Cheating can also include using devices to complete tasks when these are not permitted by the instructor.
 Plagiarism is defined as using other people's research, writing, or intellectual property without giving proper credit to the author.
-Copying and downloading work is considered plagiarism, along with use AI to generate assignments which are then submitted to the teacher as a student's.
+Copying and downloading work is considered plagiarism, along with the use AI to generate assignments which are then submitted to the teacher as a student's.
 School consequences are determined based upon student, teacher, and administrative conferencing with a minimum consequence as three days of after school detention.
 This can also result as a grade of a 0 % on the assignment.